unfoldingWord-dev/Resource-Container/docs/index.rst

 Resource Container Documentation
 ================================

-This site is the official documentation for Door43's resource container specification.
-Resource Containers are the building blocks of content in our Door43 eco-system.
+This site is the official documentation for Door43's Resource Container specification.
+Resource Containers (RCs) are the building blocks of content in our Door43 eco-system.

 Contents: